 - Find Ways to Participate - Ask others for help on a quest, share gameplay tips, or strike up a conversation.

 - Be Calm and Open-Minded - Just like real life, disagreements can happen.
 Always treat others as you would in real life.
-Take a step away from the computer if you feel stressed or wanting to say something rude.
+Take a step away from your device if you feel stressed or wanting to say something rude.

 - Don’t Engage - Most people engaging in negative behavior online do so for fun, so don’t give them the reaction they want.

 - Support Those Affected - If you noticed someone bullied, offer them support.
-Ask them about their favorite part of the game.
+Make some small talk, like talking about their favorite game.
 Don’t talk about the person harassing them.
-It’s better to redirect the conversation to something positive and move on, than continue focusing on a hurtful incident.
+It’s better to redirect the conversation to something positive and move on, than focusing on a hurtful incident.